Health Care FSA

 A Health Care FSA (Flexible Spending Account) allows you to pay for certain health care expenses using before-tax contributions from your paycheck that generally are not covered by another benefit plan.
 All benefits-eligible employees not enrolled in the Maroon Savings Choice medical plan can contribute to a health care FSA.

 The Internal Revenue Service (IRS) limits the amount you can contribute to an FSA as shown in the table below.

 Eligible medical expenses qualify for reimbursement from your health care FSA provided they meet the criteria of Internal Revenue Service Publication 502 and that you may be able to deduct from your federal income taxes.

 The lists below only provides a few examples of eligible and ineligible expenses.
 The Health Care FSA plan intends to follow current IRS reimbursement guidelines.
-If you are not sure whether an expense is covered, contact CONEXIS.
+For a list of eligible expenses visit WageWorks.

 You can use your health care FSA to pay for:

 - Prescription medication.

 - Mental health care (psychiatric and psychological) services not covered by insurance.

 - Eye care, including exams, glasses, contact lenses and laser surgery.

 - Special education or treatment for a disabled dependent.